brandong1/brandong1.github.io/_posts/2018-06-23-learning_how_to_learn_coding.markdown

 A simple comment that tells me exactly what that method does is effective enough for me to understand what needs to be done to get the desired results.

 ```
-song.artist = self # Telling the song object that it belongs to the Artist
+song.artist = self # Telling the song object that it belongs to that instance of Artist
 ```

 This allows me to break down each line of code by adding my own comments that explains, in my own words, what that line of code does.